Free Davison Chart Calculator

 What is a Davison chart?

-A Davison chart (also called a Davison relationship chart) is a relationship chart calculated from the midpoint in time and space between two births.
-Unlike the composite chart's abstract midpoints, the Davison chart corresponds to a real moment in time at a real location, making it a valid chart for transits and progressions.
+A Davison chart, also called a Davison relationship chart, is calculated from the midpoint in time and space between two births.
+Unlike a composite chart's abstract planetary midpoints, the Davison chart is cast for a calculated moment and location, so many astrologers use it with transits and progressions.

 How is a Davison chart different from a composite chart?

-Both are relationship charts, but they're constructed differently.
+Both are relationship charts, but they are constructed differently.
 A composite chart averages each planet pair's positions.
-A Davison chart finds the midpoint date, time, and location between two births, then casts a real chart for that moment and place.
-The Davison chart can be progressed and transited; the composite cannot.
+A Davison chart finds the midpoint date, time, and location between two births, then casts a chart for that moment and place.
+Transits and progressions are more straightforward on the Davison chart, while their use on composites is debated.

 Can I run transits to a Davison chart?